Outside Royalty: History

-In 2007 the band were among the 14 finalists in the Virgin 'Road to V' competition, and made it to the final four.
+In 2007, the band was among the 14 finalists in the Virgin 'Road to V' competition and made it to the final four.
 Also in 2007, the band toured the UK with the Young Knives and Pete and the Pirates.
-Since arriving in London, the band has played with a wide variety of artists, including Babyshambles, The Holloways, The Duke Spirit, Wild Beasts and Good Shoes, and played five sell out shows at Club NME at Koko in London.
+Since arriving in London, the band has played with a wide variety of artists, including Babyshambles, The Holloways, The Duke Spirit, Wild Beasts and Good Shoes, and played five sell-out shows at Club NME at Koko in London.

-The Guardian announced the Outside Royalty as the "New Band Of The Day" on November 16, 2007.
+The Guardian announced Outside Royalty as the "New Band Of The Day" on November 16, 2007.

-In November 2009, it was announced that Outside Royalty will be the opening band for The Cranberries EU tour in March 2010.
+In November 2009, it was announced that Outside Royalty would be the opening band for The Cranberries EU tour in March 2010.

 Bassist Paul Crawford-Smith left the band in mid-2010 and was replaced by Scott Milner from The Fight.

 The band last performed in 2011 in Europe.
 While not officially broken up, there are no future plans for performances.